These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing symptoms because they vary day to day

-Why: Per M21-1 guidance, examiners should consider the veteran's worst-day presentation.
+Per M21-1 guidance, examiners should consider the veteran's worst-day presentation.
 Describing only average days may result in an underestimate of actual disability.

-Do this instead: Describe your worst days in detail.
+Instead: Describe your worst days in detail.
 Explain the variability and what triggers your worst episodes (stress, travel without CPAP, equipment malfunction, illness).

 Impact: 30% and 50%